unstoppabledomains/dev-docs/login-with-unstoppable/login-integration-guides/integration-pathways.md

 <embed src="/snippets/_login-mainnet-warning.md" />

-## Step 1: Register Your Application
+## Step 1: Get Your Client Credentials

-Before beginning the integration process for Login with Unstoppable, you must register your application with Unstoppable Domains and obtain your client credentials.
-Please see the [**Register Your Application Guide**](../get-started-login/register-your-application.md) for more details.
+To begin the integration process for Login with Unstoppable, you will need to obtain and configure your client credentials using the **My Clients** and **Client Configuration** pages.
+Please see the [**Login Client Configuration**](../get-started-login/login-client-configuration.md) guide for more details.

-## Step 2: Configure the Login Client

-Next, you will configure your application using the My Clients and Client Configuration pages.
-Please see the [**Login Client Configuration Guide**](../humanity-check/login-client-configuration.md) for more details.

-## Step 3: Choose Your Integration Path
+## Step 2: Choose Your Integration Path

 There are several ways to integrate with Login with Unstoppable, which is detailed in the chart below.